unam-transients/tcs/www/docs-tequila/index.md

 # TEQUILA

-This is the web site for the TEQUILA project.
+This is the website for the TEQUILA project.

 * [Interface](/tcs/operations.html)
 * Engineering Interfaces